-If you, your spouse or both of you in combination own and operate a small business then your divorce will be one where the sometimes-complicated issue of valuing that business will present itself.
-A small business is likely a part of your community estate, which means that the parts of the business, any income earned, and even the equipment utilized in the performance of that business are eligible to be divided up by a judge.
+If you, your spouse, or both of you in combination own and operate a small business in Texas, your divorce will inevitably involve the sometimes-complicated issue of valuing that business.
+This leads to the question: “How do you value a business for divorce in Texas?”
+A judge typically regards a small business as part of your community estate, which means that its various components, any income generated, and the equipment used in its operation may be subject to division.

 The number that you, your spouse and your attorneys will need to determine if the fair market value of that business.
 Any of us who have taken high school economics are probably familiar with this term.
-In terms of a basic definition, I explain the fair market value to clients as what a willing buyer is prepared to offer to a willing seller in order to purchase that business.
-However, what often occurs in a divorce is that multiple methods of valuing the business are presented.
-This can lead to confusing and unreliable information that does not assist in helping to determine the true nature of your community estate's overall value.
+In a basic definition, I describe fair market value to clients as the price a willing buyer is ready to pay a willing seller for a business.
+However, divorces frequently involve the presentation of multiple business valuation methods.
+This can lead to confusing and unreliable information that does not assist in helping to determine the true nature of your community estate’s overall value.

 What is the book value of your business?